edison9888/MVModalTransitions/README.md

 -------------------------------------------------------

-This project shows how to present custom view controllers modally on iPad and iPhone without recurring to the UIModalPresentationFormSheet and UIModalPresentationPageSheet presentation styles which are available on iPad only.
+This project shows how to present custom view controllers modally on iPad and iPhone without recurring to the UIModalPresentationFormSheet and UIModalPresentationPageSheet presentation styles which are only available on iPad.

-This is done by using the View Controller Transitioning APIs introduced in iOS7.
-Specifically, some custom classes implementing the UIViewControllerAnimatedTransitioning protocol.
-Please refer to the MVModalTransition and MVPopupTransition for how this is implemented.

-Example:
+On iOS 7, Apple introduced the new View Controller Transitioning APIs, which are used by the MVModalTransition and MVPopupTransition classes to present non-fullscreen interface-rotation friendly modal view controllers.
+The MVModalTransition class can be used as a base class to implement custom transition and provides support for adding a semi-transparent full-screen background view.

+This sample project comes with a custom modal picker view that illustrates how to use this.

+USAGE

 <pre>
 @implementation PresentingViewController